zpainter/iassist/content/conferences/iassist2026/faq.md

 ### Where will the conference take place?

-The conference will take place at Amherst, Massachusetts, USA, June 2-5, 2026, hosted by the University of Massachusetts Amherst. <!--Workshops (on 03 June) will be held on the [University West of England Bristol campus <span class="fas fa-external-link-alt"></span>](https://www.uwe.ac.uk/), and the conference sessions will be at the [Mercure Bristol Grand Hotel <span class="fas fa-external-link-alt"></span>](https://all.accor.com/hotel/A0I2/index.en.shtml).-->
+The conference will take place at Amherst, Massachusetts, USA, June 2-5, 2026, hosted by the University of Massachusetts Amherst.

 ### How to get to UMassAmherst or the hotels from the nearest airports?